titusowuor30/ncdapp/README.md

 Description
 -----------
-This is a very basic module which can be used as a starting point in creating a new module.
+A module used in KenyaEMR to manage DM/HTN patients.

 Building from Source
 --------------------